ONLINE HELP

 Window Action Bar

-We are going to add a validation button to the Action Bar of the "WIN_Product_form" window to confirm the changes.
+We only need to add a validation button to the Action Bar of the "WIN_Product_form" window to apply changes.

-2. Open the Action Bar description window: right-click and select "Description" in the context menu.
+3. Open the Action Bar description window (select "Description" in the context menu).

 Action Bar description